AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.NPRSpec.md

 <a id="node-facingratio"> </a>

 ### `facingratio`
-The geometric facing ratio of surface normals and the view direction.
+The geometric facing ratio of the view direction and surface normal.

 Facing ratio is computed as the dot product between the view direction and surface normal.